 (5) A statutory manager must, in accordance with the regulations, provide the prescribed persons with the prescribed written information about the performance of any function of the administering body that the statutory manager is appointed to perform.

-[Section 75F inserted by No. 36 of 2012 s.
+[Section 75F inserted: No. 36 of 2012 s.
 16.]

 75G.
 Appointment of both statutory manager and external administrator